 From an Oriental medicine viewpoint, acupuncture is effective for infertility because it helps to relieve stress, correct imbalances and ensure proper communication in the body.
 It increases the circulation of energy, blood and nutrients to the necessary organs and glands so that they are healthier, work better and communicate with each other more effectively.

 Dawn Balusik’s protocol:

-In general, Dawn performs acupuncture treatments weekly for at least 4-6 weeks followed by twice monthly, combined with Chinese herbs, until pregnancy.
+In general, Dr. Dawn performs acupuncture treatments weekly for at least 4-6 weeks followed by twice monthly, combined with Chinese herbs, until pregnancy.
 The more treatments initially, the quicker the results.
 For those patients whose MD’s have requested that they not take herbs during their ART, she recommends twice weekly acupuncture treatments during their assisted cycle.
 These protocols are the same for both men and women.